 Everyone who joins at head office attends a Superdry induction, where you learn all about Superdry.
 We tell you all the practical things you need to know, such as health & safety, parking and our staff shop, and you’ll also learn about our history and key people.
 We also have guest speakers who give you their own unique insights into life at Superdry.

 Lunch & Learn

 We hold monthly lunchtime learning sessions on a particular area of the business.
 They’re open to anyone who wants to learn more about that topic, all you have to do is book on.
-We’ve run them on design, denim, fashion PR, finance, property and our photo studio.
+We’ve run them on design, denim, fashion PR, finance, property, our photo studio and many other depasrtments and topics.
 They’re very popular and we’re told they’re really informative and help people understand what part each department plays in our success.

 If you join in a people management role, you’re eligible for these sessions.
 Designed to help develop your skills as a manager, they cover topics like time management, developing resilience, recruiting people, managing difficult conversations, coaching, influencing, strategic thinking, and managing conflict.
 If you complete them all you’ll be accredited by the Institute of Leadership & Management.

 We are committed to developing both our current and future leaders at Superdry and we invite different cohorts of people to take part in our leadership development programme throughout each year, across all levels of our organisation.
 We use the FED model which has Future, Engage and Deliver as the core aspects of the programme.